christopherdurr/booknotes/blackswan.md

 3. We behave as if the Black Swan does not exist: human nature is not programmed for Black Swans.
 4. What we see is not necessarily all that is there.
 History hides Black Swans from us and gives us a mistaken idea about the odds of these events: this is the distortion of silent evidence.
 5. We "tunnel": that is, we focus on a few well-defined sources of uncertainty, on too specific a list of Black Swans

+## Chapter 5

+our reactions, our mode of thinking, our intuitions, depend on the context in which the matter is presented

+Absence of evidence is not the evidence of absence

+we have a natural ten
+dency to look for instances that confirm our story and our vision of the world—these instances are always easy to find.

+you know what is wrong with a lot more con­ fidence than you know what is right.

+formulate a (bold) conjecture and you start looking for the observation that would prove you wrong

+## Chapter 6

+We have a vulnerability to overinterpretation and our predilection for compact stories over raw truths

+Our propensity to impose meaning and con cepts blocks our awareness of the details making up the concept.

+We, members of the human variety of primates, have a hunger for rules because we need to reduce the dimension of matters so they can get into our heads

+the same condition that makes
+us simplify pushes us to think that the world is less random than it actually is

+we will tend to
+more easily remember those facts from our past that fit a narrative, while we tend to neglect others that do not appear to play a causal role in that narrative

+You feel less guilty for not having avoided certain events; you feel less responsible for it.

+Empirically, sex,
+social class, and profession seem to be better predictors of someone's be­ havior than nationality

+The word senate comes
+from senatus, "aged" in Latin; sheikh in Arabic means both a member of the ruling elite and "elder."

+the biggest killer remains the environment, respon sible for close to 13 million deaths annually

+The way to avoid the ills of the narrative fallacy is to favor experimen­ tation over storytelling, experience over history, and clinical knowledge over theories.

+## Chapter 7

+Our intuitions are not cut out for nonlinearities.

+linear progression, a Platonic idea, is not the norm

+when you look at the empiri
+cal record, you not only see that venture capitalists do better than entre preneurs, but publishers do better than writers, dealers do better than artists, and science does better than scientists (about 5 0 percent of scien tific and scholarly papers, costing months, sometimes years, of effort, are never truly read)

+Plenty of mildly good news is preferable to one single lump of great news.

+It is better to
+lump all your pain into a brief period rather than have it spread out over a longer one.

+One of the attributes of a Black Swan is an asymmetry in consequences—either positive or negative.

+some business bets in which one wins big but infrequently, yet loses small but frequently, are worth making if others are suckers for them and if you have the personal and intellectual stamina.

+Humans will believe anything you say provided you do not exhibit the smallest shadow of diffidence; like ani mals, they can detect the smallest crack in your confidence before you ex press it